Use repeated containers to generate layouts from data

 - Set the image source to Data.

-Each card now displays an image of the park associated with that row.
+Each card now displays an image of the employee associated with that row.

-Configure a modal with a single row container to display park details
+Configure a modal with a single row container to display employee details

 Add and configure a modal for additional details: